SignPath/Website-old/src/documentation/1_introduction.md

       <td>Administrator</td>
       <td>

-Register for a free trial!
+Register for a free trial or paid subscription!

 </td></tr>
     <tr>